Keitos99/PDFLib/README.md

 # PDFLib
-Program to generate pdf files.
+Program to generate PDF files.
-Wrote to understand how the pdf format works.
+Written to understand how the PDF format works.